 Marketing partnerships vs. business partnerships

-There is no substantial distinction between marketing and business partnerships at their heart.
+At their core, there is no significant difference between marketing and business partnerships.
 It still suggests the two parties are working together.
 However, various characteristics distinguish these two words.

 To begin with, a business partnership is usually a legally binding arrangement between two or more businesses or people.
 Partnerships are classified as general, limited, and limited liability.
 They all fully recognize partnerships in the states where they do business.